slycelote/caide/tccaide/README.md

 # Quick start

 Simply open a problem in Topcoder Arena.
 Solution template and testing code will be created automatically.
-Don't forget to hit 'Compile' button in Arena before submitting!
+Don't forget to run `caide make` and hit 'Compile' button in Arena before submitting!

 # Configuration